Runcy/machine-learning-id3/README.md

 ### Reduced Error Pruning

 The Reduced Error Pruning algorithm shows interesting results.
-As it aggressively prunes for improving the trees accuracy, it gives excellent accuracy and precision.
+As it aggressively prunes for improving the trees accuracy, it gives excellent accuracy.
 The Recall and F1 score are quite poor, however.
 Reduced Error Pruning has a very long execution time and hence, should only be used in instances where long time training time is not a problem.

 #### Stats

-Accuracy: 0.988082
+Accuracy: 0.951414

-Precision: 1
+Precision: 0.364865

-Recall: 0.0363636
+Recall: 0.25

-F1 Score: 0.0701754
+F1 Score: 0.296703

 Validation Time: 0m2.042s

-Training Time: 108m26.086s + 64m12.762s (the training time includes the time for constructing the tree using standard ID3 in the first place)
+Training Time: 108m26.086s + 109m42.770s (the training time includes the time for constructing the tree using standard ID3 in the first place)

 ### Random Forest